roc-lang/roc/TUTORIAL.md

         Yellow -> "yellow"
 ```

-This results in in the same value for `stoplightStr`.
+This results in the same value for `stoplightStr`.
 In both the `when` version and the `if` version, we
 have three conditional branches, and each of them evaluates to a string.
 The difference is how the
 conditions are specified; here, we specify between `when` and `is` that we're making comparisons against
 `stoplightColor`, and then we specify the different things we're comparing it to: `Red`, `Green`, and `Yellow`.